ABOUT

 Vanessa Torres

-Christi Scott Bartman has been involved in anti-human trafficking efforts in Ohio for over a decade.
-Working areas such as law, legislation and advocacy, she saw the need for even more dedicated effort.
-In order to do that, she left her position as Director of Public Administration, Public Policy and Legal Studies at American Public University System and now operates as a compassionate catalyst to push for better ways to address human trafficking and the vulnerabilities that underlie it – specifically poverty and lack of education.
-In 2021 she received The Social Justice Leader Award from the University of Toledo's Human Trafficking and Social Justice Institute, was a semi-finalist in the Everyday Heroes of Central Ohio and was chosen as one of the inaugural fellows for the Foundation for Appalachian Ohio.
+Dr. Christi Scott Bartman is the founder of Eyes Up Appalachia, an anti-human trafficking initiative focusing on the Appalachian Counties of Ohio.
+She operates as a compassionate catalyst to push for better ways to address human trafficking and the vulnerabilities that underlie it.
+In 2021 she received The Social Justice Leader Award from the University of Toledo's Human Trafficking and Social Justice Institute and was chosen as one of the inaugural fellows for the Foundation for Appalachian Ohio in 2022.
+In 2023 she was awarded the Everyday Ohio Heroes Award for the Southeast Region by the Ohio Children's Trust Fund.
+In 2025 Christi received The Patriot Award from the Ohio Department of Public Safety.
 She served as the Co-Chair of the Ohio Attorney General's Human Trafficking Commission Research/Gap and Data Analysis Subcommittee until January 2022.
 Christi holds an undergraduate degree in business from Appalachian State University, a Master of Public Administration from Troy State University, a law degree from the University of Toledo College of Law and a PhD in Policy History from Bowling Green State University.
 She is also a Certified Professional Coach and an Air Force veteran.
 You can reach her at christi.bartman@me.com.
 For additional information, check out the article at Canvas Rebel dated July 13, 2023.

 Vanessa Torres is the Director of Programs for Freedom al a Cart providing workforce training and wrap-around services to help empower survivors/overcomers/thrivers of human trafficking to live happy, healthy, and self-sufficient lives.
 She has 10+ years experience working directly with survivors as well as being one.
 Vanessa is a survivor consultant with the honor of giving her expert opinion to agencies, government offices, legislators and law enforcement.
 Vanessa spent 3 years as the bailiff for Judge Paul Herbert who founded CATCH Court specialized docket in Franklin County Municipal Court for human trafficking victims.
 She has traveled to different states and all over Ohio sharing her experiences at different events.
 Vanessa has had the privilege of speaking at the EVAWA